vanVogt/git/README.md

 # Get Started with Git
 ## What is Git?
+Now is the time for all good Gits to come to the aide of their Bash

 ## How can technical writers use git
 companies are using git for writing, editing and documentation collaboration